harmishhk/zotero-citations/README.md

 Zotero Markdown citations
 =========

 This package adds Zotero support to Atom Markdown editing.
 To use it, you will need to have the [Better BibTeX](http://zotplus.github.io/better-bibtex/index.html) plugin installed in Zotero, and to have enabled 'Enable export by HTTP'.
+You also need the latest Atom version (1.0.7 at time of writing); older versions will not work, and are not supported.

 After that, you can add citations to your document by including them as reference-style links to your bibtex citation key, e.g.
 **\[\(Heyns, 2014\)\]\[@heyns2014\]**.
 You can put whatever you want in the first set of brackets (including nothing)